 However, it doesn’t factor in the change in the sales landscape.

-The ball has never been more in the court of the buyer, and personalization is now the name of the game in every stage of the sales process.
+The ball has never been more in the court of the buyer, and personalization is now the name of the game in every stage of the sales cycle.
 With virtually 100% of customers wanting to self-serve all or part of the buyer’s timeline, this has changed the nature of the salesperson’s role.

 Buyers now expect their sales reps to act more like trusted advisors, so it’s more important than ever to leverage sales techniques to make the customer feel heard and understood.
 Sellers need to ask new customers relevant questions about their needs, problems, aspirations, and goals to guide the deal.